gitlzzz/ATLAS/README.md

 mdb_init_setup
 ```

-The active learning (AL) loop uses the [aiida](https://github.com/aiidateam/aiida-core) library for managing the workflow.
-In order to run the AL loop in compute clusters, codes and computers must be conifigured in aiida.
+The active learning (AL) loop uses the [AiiDA](https://github.com/aiidateam/aiida-core) library for managing the workflow.
+In order to run the AL loop in compute clusters, codes and computers must be conifigured in AiiDA.

 DFT calculations with VASP use the [aiida-vasp](https://aiida-vasp.readthedocs.io/en/latest/) plugin, which needs additional configuration.
 Please, follow the [instructions on their website](https://aiida-vasp.readthedocs.io/en/latest/getting_started/general.html).

 ## Usage

-The goal of this library is to provide workflows, functions and utilities for streamlining the training of neural networks potentials (NNPs).
+The goal of this library is to provide workflows, functions and utilities for streamlining the training of neural networks potentials (NNPs) by means of Active Learning (AL) Loops.

 During the library installation, several entry points will be added so that the user can easily run the different utilities:
 - `mdb_conf_gen`: Generate a `.toml` template configuration file to be used in any of the different operation modes of the code.
-- `mdb_gen_init_db`: Gnerate a database containing databases for training NNPs.
+- `mdb_gen_init_db`: Generate a database containing structures for NNP training.
 - `mdb_active_learning`: Launch an AL loop using a configuration file and a labelled initial database.
 - `mdb_monitor_al_loop:` Launch a flask dashboard locally to monitor a running active learning loop.
 Open http://127.0.0.1:8000 (or port specified in the launch arguments) in a browser to visualize the dashboard.